hwikookchoe/hwikookchoe/README.md

 - CV [PDF version](https://github.com/hwikookchoe/hwikookchoe/blob/main/CV_Hwikook_Choe.pdf)

 # Education
 - Ph.D.
-Candidate in Economics (ABD), University of Chicago (2017 - 2023)
+Candidate in Economics (ABD), University of Chicago (2017 - Present)
-- M.A. in Economics, University of Chicago (2017 - 2023)
+- M.A. in Economics, University of Chicago
 - B.A. in Economics and Mathematics (Double major), Korea University (2010 - 2016)

 # Field of Interest